COS214-Project-2024/Team-12/README.md

 State Pattern
 Usage: Citizens can exist in various states (e.g., Neutral, Donation, Revolt, Productive), each affecting their behavior and the city’s resources.
 Purpose: Provides flexibility in modeling citizen behavior and responses to city changes, creating a dynamic environment.

+Factory Method Pattern
+Usage: The Factory Method is used to create various types of infrastructure components such as residential buildings, commercial buildings, and transport modes.
+Purpose: Each building and transport type has its own factory class, allowing for the creation of specific components (e.g., HouseFactory, ShopsFactory, TrainsFactory).
+This enables easy addition of new types of buildings or transport modes without modifying existing code.
+Abstract Factory Pattern
+Usage: The Abstract Factory is applied to create different families of resources, including income-generating and construction resources, as well as to provide utilities.
+Purpose: It supports the creation of cohesive resource families through specific factories, such as StoneFactory and WoodFactory, which generate consistent resource types.
+This pattern is also used for utilities to provide consistent access to utility types like water, power, sewage, and waste management through the UtilityFactory.